Aranmanai 2

-Aranmanai 2 is a 2016 Indian Tamil-language comedy horror film directed by Sundar C. Produced by Avni Cinemax, and distributed by Sri Thenandal Films, it is the second instalment in the Aranmanai film series following Aranmanai (2014).
-The film features an ensemble cast including Sundar, Trisha Krishnan, Hansika Motwani, Siddharth, Poonam Bajwa, Soori, Kovai Sarala, Manobala, Chitra Lakshmanan, Radha Ravi and Vaibhav Reddy.
-In the film, a man and his fiancée returns to his ancestral home after his father gets in a coma under mysterious circumstances, but takes a turn when he uncovers his family's dark secrets.

-The film released on 29 January 2016 and received mixed to positive reviews from critics and audiences, and was a sleeper hit at the box-office.
+Aranmanai 2 is a 2016 Indian Tamil-language comedy horror film directed by Sundar C. Produced by Avni Cinemax, it is the second instalment in the Aranmanai film series following Aranmanai (2014).
+The film features an ensemble cast including Sundar, Siddharth, Trisha Krishnan, Hansika Motwani and Poonam Bajwa.
+In the film, a man and his fiancée return to his ancestral home after his father gets in a coma under mysterious circumstances but takes a turn when he uncovers his family's dark secrets.
+The film was released on 29 January 2016 and received mixed reviews from critics but became a hit at the box-office.

 Plot

 The movie starts with the Amman statue that guarded the village against evil spirits and negative energy stored in an underground room during the temple's renovation.
 At a graveyard close to the temple, a group of tantric practitioners capitalise on the dormant Amman to awaken evil spirits for black magic purposes.
 During the ritual, they inadvertently release a demonic entity that they could not contain.
 The evil spirit leaves the graveyard as a cloud and moves into the village.
 The village mendicant-holy man notices the evil spirit and chases after it but cannot prevent it from entering the titular palace.
 The palace owner ignored his pleadings since the holy man was mute.
 Later that night, the spirit attacks the owner, who then falls and goes into a coma.
 His elder son, Ramesh, arrives with his wife, Sandhya, and their son, Suresh.
 Together with them are his younger brother, Murali and his fiancée Anitha.
 Devadas also appears in disguise as his father, Sandhu Bondu Naadimuthu, a doctor, and had contact with the landowners.

 One night, a mysterious being kills the family driver.
 After a few nights, Suresh does crazy things and says that a spirit is telling him to do so.
 Also, Murali sees a supernatural being elevating his father above the bed and gets scared.
 Anitha, who also witnesses these things, calls her brother Ravi.
 One night, Ravi sees Suresh drowning and rescues him.
 Initially, he suspects Manju, a nurse that the family got to care for Murali's father, but she has a different agenda, so he realises it isn't her.
 After that, he sets up cameras around the house.
 A few nights later, the elder brother goes missing, and Ravi sees it.
 With the cameras, he can identify the spirit that is causing havoc.
 Murali identifies her as Maya, his younger sister.